sagecodes/sage-blog/_posts/blog/math/2018-09-01-post-finding-the-mode.markdown

 `1,`**`2,2,`**`5,`**`6,6,6,`**`7,9,30`

-We can see that `2`s repteat 2 times and `6` repeats 3 times.
-So in the exmample `6` is the Mode.
+We can see that `2`s repeat 2 times and `6` repeats 3 times.
+So in the example `6` is the Mode.

-if all numbers are repeated same amount of times the list is considred multimodal.
-Any number would be considred a valid mode.
+if all numbers are repeated same amount of times the list is considered multimodal.
+Any number would be considered a valid mode.

 `6,7,8,9` is a multimodal list.